joelchrono12/joelchrono12.ml/_posts/2026-04-12-resident-evil.md

 **The bosses aren't very good**, lackluster when it comes to battle design---you only need to move to some good location and shot away until it dies---however, due to the status of the game, they are memorable as set pieces, and often move the plot forward in interesting ways.
 For example, you can end up quite hurt, with some character taking you to another location to heal you; or the way to the boss can contain certain puzzle elements beforehand, to make the eventual battle easier.

-As the story continues, there will be plenty of **encounters with different characters of the game**, depending on the who you play as.
+As the story continues, there will be plenty of **encounters with different characters of the game**, depending on who you play as.
 These are in-game cutscenes, and I need to say, as cringe and badly acted as they are, I always found them rather charming, and it was nice to always get a new sense of direction, or a new useful weapon, or a plot twist here and there.
 Sometimes, the game atmosphere was rather tense, or I was low on health.
 Which makes getting to new rooms rather nerve-wracking at first, so I was always glad to see a cutscene that made things more chill.

 {% include img.html image='/assets/img/blogs/2026-04-12-barry-and-jill-find-something-sus.png' caption='Barry and Jill find something sus' %}